-Guinea Pigs vs. Rats: Which one of them is better?
-This is not a question I can answer for everyone out there, because it depends on the life the owner is living.
-Personally, I think guinea pigs are much more convenient as pets for a lot of reasons I will discuss below.
+Guinea pigs vs. rats, which one of them is better?
+Guinea pigs are much more convenient as pets.
 However, this doesn’t mean that nobody should have a rat as a pet.
 Rats are just a little more difficult to deal with.

 Guinea pigs have a life span of about 5 to 7 years, while rats live around 2 to 3 years.
 This is an upsetting thing for someone who gets attached easily to an animal of any kind.

 Regarding children, it’s kind of a good and a bad idea to take care of a rat.
 Keeping in mind they only live for 3 years.
 It can be painful for a child to deal with their pet’s death if they really got attached to him.

 However, if the child is superficial and just wants a pet to play with for a shorter time, rats might be what you are looking for.